 Law Clerk to the Honorable Stephen S. Trott, United States Court of Appeals for the Ninth Circuit

 Legal Extern to the Honorable Robert S. Lasnik, United States District Court for the Western District of Washington

 Matt Berry is a Partner in the firm’s Seattle office and represents both plaintiffs and defendants in state and federal courts across the United States, including courts in Alaska, California, Delaware, Louisiana, Massachusetts, New York, Texas, and Washington.
 Since joining Susman Godfrey, Mr. Berry has worked on a wide variety of complex commercial litigation including patent infringement, pharmaceutical licensing, patent licensing, piercing the corporate veil, audit malpractice, bankruptcy plan confirmation, breach of contract, life settlement insurance, wage and hour class action, and violations of the False Claims Act.
 Mr. Berry was featured in Law360’s Plaintiffs Bar Perspective where he shared insights and advice on being a plaintiffs attorney.
 Berry was also named by Law360 as a “Rising Star – Trials” in 2017 and a “Rising Star – Intellectual Property” in 2018 for his winning litigation work.
-In 2020 Lawdragon included Berry on their list of the 500 Leading Plaintiff Financial Lawyers.
+In 2020 and 2021, Lawdragon included Berry on their list of the 500 Leading Plaintiff Financial Lawyers.

 Mr. Berry’s representative cases include:

 In re Animation Workers (Northern District of California) (2014-2017)